What is a decree absolute? Step-by-step guide

 Step four: decree absolute (legal form is referred to as a ‘D36’)

-Once you have waited six weeks and one day after your decree pronouncement date you can apply for the decree nisi.
+Once you have waited six weeks and one day after your decree pronouncement date you can apply for the decree absolute.
 If you've applied for your divorce by post, it usually takes the courts around two weeks to send you the decree absolute certificate.
 If you have applied for your divorce online it will take one to two days (subject to court processing times).

 How to fill in the decree absolute form (D36 form)